thoka/mdtutor/docs/quiz-parsing-spec.md

 3. **Submitting Answer:**
    - User clicks "Check my answer" / "submit" button
    - **If correct:**
-     - Feedback is shown with correct styling (green checkmark)
+     - Feedback is shown with correct styling (green checkmark symbol)
      - All inputs are disabled
+     - Check button is disabled
-     - Question is marked as answered
+     - Question is marked as answered (removes `--unanswered`, adds `--answered` class)
      - Next unanswered question is automatically revealed
+     - Feedback container and item are made visible via inline styles with `!important`
    - **If incorrect:**
-     - Feedback is shown with incorrect styling (red X)
+     - Feedback is shown with incorrect styling (red X symbol)
      - Inputs remain enabled (user can change selection)
      - Check button remains enabled
      - If user changes selection, feedback is hidden again
+     - Feedback container visibility is managed via inline styles

 4. **Progressive Disclosure:**
    - Questions are revealed one at a time